Tate Duality In Positive Dimension Over Function Fields: Duality between and

-with exact top row by Proposition \ref{H^3(G^)=0}, the second and fourth vertical arrows isomorphisms by hypothesis, and the first vertical arrow an isomorphism when $H$ is an almost-torus by Lemma \ref{H^1localdualityalmosttori}, and when $H$ is split unipotent by Proposition \ref{unipotentcohomology}.
+\begin{proof} Using Proposition \ref{hatisexact}, we have the commutative diagram (\ref{anothercommdiagram17}) below, with exact top row by Proposition \ref{H^3(G^)=0}, the second and fourth vertical arrows isomorphisms by hypothesis, and the first vertical arrow an isomorphism when $H$ is an almost-torus by Lemma \ref{H^1localdualityalmosttori}, and when $H$ is split unipotent by Proposition \ref{unipotentcohomology}.
 The first map in the bottom row is well-defined because the map $U(k) \rightarrow {\rm{H}}^1(k, H)$ is continuous by Proposition \ref{topcohombasics}(v), and because ${\rm{H}}^1(k, H)^D = \Hom_{\rm{cts}}({\rm{H}}^1(k, H), \Q/\Z)$ by Lemma \ref{H^1finiteexponent}.
+Further, the bottom row of (\ref{anothercommdiagram17}) is exact by Lemma \ref{dualstillexact}.
+A simple diagram chase now proves the lemma.